Office of Teaching Evaluation and Assessment Research

 AI Roundtable

 Announcing the AI Roundtable, a space for the Rutgers community to come together to learn about and discuss issues related to AI in Higher Education.
 Events held in this space will include discussions about AI and pedagogy, academic integrity and generative language models, and professional use of AI as part of academic and administrative work.
+Members of the AI Advisory Council include:

 Suggestions for Rutgers Faculty